dfenerski/ui5-sample-native-state/README.md

 }
 ```

-Looks good - we've defined what a task is & typed out its properties.
+Looks good - we've defined what a task is and typed out its properties.
 Let's now prepare the model as UI5 will see it.
-We are going to display the tasks in a list & specifically add the ability to "highlight" or "pick out" a specific task out of the list.
+We are going to display the tasks in a list and specifically add the ability to "highlight" or "pick out" a specific task out of the list.
 However an interface won't do here - these get erased during the compile step to JavaScript.

 ```typescript
 // model/task/Task.ts